CompuTec/computec-docs/docs/wms/administrator-guide/supported-devices.md

 Click [here](./computec-wms-android-version.md) for more information.

-## Barcode scanners connected to the computer
+## Barcode Scanners Connected to the Computer

 CompuTec WMS works with most USB and Bluetooth scanners connected to a computer; one crucial requirement is the availability to program the scanner for GS-1 barcode support (recommended) or to program it to add start/end of text sign.